mattermost/docs/source/deployment/push.rst

 To deploy in production with privately-hosted mobile apps compiled by your organization in an Enterprise App Store:

 1. Compile your own iOS, Android mobile applications and Mattermost Push Notification Service (MPNS) via their open source repositories:

-  `Open source repository for the Mattermost Push Notification Service <https://github.com/mattermost/push-proxy>`_ `Open source repository for the Mattermost iOS application <https://github.com/mattermost/ios>`_ `Open source repository for the Mattermost Android application <https://github.com/mattermost/android>`_
+  - `Open source repository for the Mattermost Push Notification Service <https://github.com/mattermost/push-proxy>`_
+  - `Open source repository for the Mattermost iOS application <https://github.com/mattermost/ios>`_
+  - `Open source repository for the Mattermost Android application <https://github.com/mattermost/android>`_

-2. Connect your Mattermost server with the privately hosted MPNS service by going to **System Console** > **Notifications** > **Mobile Push** > **Send Push Notifications** > **Manually enter Push Notification Service location** and enter the location of your Mattermost Push Notification Service in the **Push Notification Server** field.
+2. Connect your Mattermost server with your privately hosted MPNS service

+  - Go to **System Console** > **Notifications** > **Mobile Push** > **Send Push Notifications** > **Manually enter Push Notification Service location** and enter the location of your Mattermost Push Notification Service in the **Push Notification Server** field.

 3. Apply the **securing mobile deployment** options listed below to meet the security and compliance requirements of your organization.